Robert-Hughes/SanctuaryPlayer/README.md

 which files to serve.

 There is an optional web server component which can save the user's progress through videos, so that this can be synced between different devices.
 Currently this is set up to use Google App Engine.
+To upload new code to App Engine:

+D:\Programming\Media\YouTubeNoSpoilers> python E:\Programming\google-cloud-sdk\lib\gcloud.py --project youtubenospoilers app deploy

 TODO: